Convolutional Model Trees: Introduction

+The coefficients of HPs and leaf-functions (except the constant terms) can be thought of as arranged in a grid in one-to-one correspondence with the pixels of the images.
+Each pixel corresponds to a coefficient giving the rate of change of the output variable with respect to that pixel's intensity in the linear fit.
+As each HP was created, its coefficients were (optionally) subjected to convolution, say by a circularly symmetric kernel.
+An approximation of all samples formed by combining all the leaf-functions together is generally discontinuous, however we shall show theoretically that appropriately weighted outputs of several CMTs in a "forest" can be averaged to obtain a continuously differentiable ($C^{1}$) function.

+For our purpose, we use a circularly symmetric kernel reflecting the fact that this represents pixel or coefficient locations at a certain distance from each other.
+Convolution enables HPs to better respond to slight movements, within the radius of the kernel, of images or parts of images used in training.
+Very importantly, capturing this convolution on the HPs costs no extra computing time after training.
+It is well-known that any self-adjoint real-valued kernel $K(x, y) = K(-x, -y)$ keeps the inner products equal whether one convolves either the images or the coefficients (but not both).

+Algorithms such as M5 \cite{quinlan1992m5}, M5prime \cite{jekabsons2011m5primelab} and PILOT \cite{ raymaekers2024pilot} have been used for regression tasks.
+In M5prime, the sum of squared errors (SSE) of the sample output values when the two parts of a split block are fitted by two least-squares solutions is minimized to determine the HP used to split a block.
+The heuristic tends to minimize the total sum of squared errors.
+This is done in a way that penalizes the larger block so the solution will tend to have equal numbers of samples on the two sides.
+An excessively large total SSE could arise by penalizing a larger block which has a lower SSE than its companion.
+A further question is why should the SSE be the same over the image space anyway.
+Another problem with this greedy heuristic is its lack of a convergence proof to a globally optimal model tree.

-Instead of using variance as a criterion for splitting, we introduce a bounding hyper-rectangle (HR) for a block, capturing part of the complicated shape of the convex set.
-The product of the width in an axis of the bounding HR together with the corresponding least squares coefficient, which is the rate of change of the output in that axis direction, upper-bounds the change of output in that axis across the block.
-We feel this is a better heuristic than the variance.
+For the CMT, we use a method that leads to a convergence proof of a trained model tree satisfying a specified maximum error rate.
+This requires unlimited sample data.
+We introduce an axis-parallel bounding hyper-rectangle (HR) for every block, enclosing the block's convex shape.
+The cutting HP always passes through the midpoint of the block, suggesting almost equal numbers of samples remain in the two child blocks.
+The product of the width in an axis of the bounding HR and the corresponding least squares coefficient suggests an upper-bound to the change of output in that axis across the block.

-The bounding HR also permits the analysis of why an oblique model tree could be better than a tree that makes cuts perpendicular to axes.
-We show that although one can make cuts with all HP coefficients included, making sure training converges imposes limits on the coefficients.
+We feel that using several variables that cause the largest change of output across the block is a good way to select the direction vector of an HP.
+Cutting blocks in half this way tends to quickly reduce the range of output values in the child blocks.
+It also enables quicker elimination of variables of small output range across blocks and may enable us to simplify the least-squares computation.
+These properties of our cuts help us understand why an oblique model tree could be better than a tree that makes cuts perpendicular to one of the axes.
+We show that although one can use oblique cuts with all axes participating, making sure training converges imposes limits on the set of axes and the direction vectors used for enough of the cuts during tree construction.

-In this theoretical paper, the assumption is made that the noisy data comes from a smooth function, and unlimited data is available.
-Regularization is not needed and least-squares fitting, can be very accurate.